HOW DOES A WE WORK?

 The following examples will generally NOT be considered as a basis for granting a withdrawal (WE):

-- You are afraid you will receive a poor grade, or you received a poor grade, unlesss there are extenuating circumstances
+- You are afraid you will receive a poor grade, or you received a poor grade (unless there are extenuating circumstances that CAUSED this)

 - A class in which a PASS grade was achieved

 - A class that has been withdrawn with a WD (Withdrawl- Disciplinary) notation.
-Any course with an academic integrity report filed in Student Services.
+Any course with an academic integrity report filed in Student Services/Registrar.

 - Students feel “the course was just too hard” (this is not an extenuating circumstance)